DevelopersWork/SELF-HOSTED/bash-scripts/README.md

     -   Removes any existing Dockge containers for a fresh setup.
 6.  **`06-setup-stacks.sh`:**
     -   Deploys Docker Compose stacks defined in the `stacks` directory.
-    -   Copies the stack's `docker-compose.yml`, `.env` (if available), and optional `deploy.sh` script to the Docker user's home directory.

 ### Master Scripts